What is Tor?

 How Safe is Tor?

-At least at present, Tor is considered to be safe and is the only practical tool people can use to remain anonymous while online.
+At present Tor is considered to be safe and is the only practical tool people can use to remain completely anonymous while online.

 It’s Not “TOR” But “Tor”